 - For your already indexed sites, crawlers will be better able to appreciate quality signals such as content modifications and updates.

-An XML sitemap is essential for websites with a large bulk of pages, unindexed by the search engines.
+An XML Sitemap is essential for websites with a large bulk of pages which are unindexed by the search engines.

 Site Architecture Design Principles

 Every time a new visitor comes to your website, they will be forced to learn how to navigate it.
 Depending on how the site is designed, this can be an extremely easy or annoyingly difficult process.
-Websites with good SEO tend to make their websites as compact as possible, whilst promoting an easy to navigate network of links.
+Websites with good SEO tend to make their websites as compact as possible while promoting an easy-to-navigate network of links.
 A user should be able to be an expert at a glance.

-Figure 6.0 by kissmetrics.com, displays an SEO friendly website structure.
+Figure 6.0 by kissmetrics.com, displays a SEO friendly website structure.
 The homepage links to the categories and they link to the posts.
 A distinct internal link network exists among the categories and posts which will allow users to find their way around the website.
-Internal links are good but overusing them can result in an SEO penalty.
+Internal links are good, but overusing them can result in a SEO penalty.
 Always ensure that links are naturally implemented and connected to relevant content.

 Designing Site Architecture

-A website architecture has long term SEO impacts, fortunately all outcomes can be positive if you:
+A website’s architecture has long term SEO impacts.
+Fortunately, all outcomes can be positive if you: